-Abbreviation Term Definition AL Action Level The concentration of a contaminant which, if exceeded, triggers a AL Action Level treatment or other requirement for a system.
-ALG Action Level Goal The level of a contaminant in drinking water below which there is no ALO Action Level Goal known or expected risk to health.
+Abbreviation Term Definition AL Action Level The concentration of a contaminant which, if exceeded, triggers a AL .
+Action Level treatment or other requirement for a system.
+ALG Action Level Goal The level of a contaminant in drinking water below which there is no ALG Action Level Godi known or expected risk to health.
 ALG's allow for a margin of safety.
-AVG Average Regulatory compliance with some MCL's is based on running annual AV0 Average average of monthly samples.
+AVG Average Regulatory compliance with some MCL's is based on running annual average of monthly samples.
+A level 1 assessment is a study of the water system to identify potential Level 1 Assessment problems and determine (if possible) why total coliform bacteria have been found in our water system.
+A level 2 assessment is a very detailed study of the water system to Level 2 Assessment identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 MCL Maximum Contaminant Level The highest level of a contaminant that is allowed in drinking water.
-MCLG Maximum Contaminant Level Goal The level of a contaminant in drinking water below which there is no WICEG known or expected risk to health.
+IVIDALITUDI CONTONINANT LEVEL The level of a contaminant in drinking water below which there is no MCLG Maximum Contaminant Level Goal known or expected risk to health.
 Allows for a margin of safety.
 MFL Million Fibers per Liter A measure of asbestos.
-Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known MRDLG or expected risk to health.
+Maximum Residual Disinfectant Level The level of a drinking water disinfectant below which there is no known MRDLG Goal or expected risk to health.
 Does not reflect use of disinfectants to Goal control microbial contaminants.
 MRDL Maximum Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
 MREM/year Millirems per Year A measure of radiation absorbed by the body.
 NA Not Applicable Not applicable.
 ND Not Detectable Not detectable at testing limits.
-NTU Nephelometric Turbidity Units A measure of turbidity. pCi/L Picecuries per Liter A measure of radioactivity. ppb Parts per Billion Micorgrams per liter (ug/l) ppm Parts per Million Milligrams per liter (mg/l) ppq Parts per Quadrillion Picogams per liter (pg/l) ppt Parts per Trillion Nanograms per liter (ng/l) Treatment Technique A required process intended to reduce the level of a contaminant in тт Treatment Technique drinking water.
+NTU Nephelometric Turbidity Units A measure of turbidity. pCi/L Picecuries per Liter A measure of radioactivity. ppb Parts per Billion Micorgrams per liter (ug/l) ppm Parts per Million Milligrams per liter (mg/l) ppq Parts per Quadrillion Picogams per liter (pg/l) ppt Parts per Trillion Nanograms per liter (ng/l) тт Treatment Technique A required process intended to reduce the level of a contaminant in • • Treatment recinique drinking water.